 My four year old daughter, Amariah, and I were so excited!
 We were going to see the sea sparkles!!

-I had been waiting a long time to see the bioluminescent plankton for a second time, let alone get a photo of it.
+I had been waiting a long time to see the bioluminescent plankton, let alone get a photo of it.
 Why, oh why, did my husband have to be away on a business trip tonight when the sea sparkles were in town?
-I knew this meant I would likely not get a chance to wear my photographer’s hat as I would be wearing my mommy hat all night.
+I knew this meant I probably would not get a chance to wear my photographer’s hat because I would be wearing my mommy hat all night.
 Oh well, I brought my camera just in case…

 Amariah wasn’t exactly sure what sea sparkles were, but Mommy had promised her it was a “mystery surprise”, and she knew that phrase translated into “fun and exciting”.
 We practiced saying “Bi-o-lum-i-nes-cence” in the car as we sped off down the Tasman Peninsula, southeast of Hobart.

 Bioluminescence is the light that living creatures, such as fireflies, glow worms and squid, emit.
 In Tasmania, bioluminescent plankton is becoming more common and can usually be seen at least several times a year at various beaches around the state.
 Sometimes the plankton bloom will last one night, other times it will last for a month.
 When the water is agitated, the plankton will flash a beautiful, bright blue color.
 If you agitate them hard enough they even seem to flash green or greenish yellow and are clearly visible to the naked eye.
 One of the coolest things to watch is the electric blue bioluminescent waves as they crest and break over the beaches.

 At last we finally made it and jumped into our rain gear and gum boots.
 As I led my little girl down to the water’s edge she was immediately gripped with inquisitiveness at the electric blue water lapping over the rocks.

 “That’s the sea sparkles, Sweetie!”